parthempiric/parthka/posts/1-hello-world.md

 Today i created this website for my blogs, I'll share stuff about Computers, Linux, WebDev, Compiter, and Life.

-And currently i learn English so writing blogs is helpful for English practice.
+And currently i am learn English so writing blogs is helpful for English practice.

 [My GitHub](https://github.com/pdegama)